tomas-fryza/esp-micropython/lab6-serial/README.md

 5. Combine temperature and OLED examples and print DHT12 sensor values on OLED display.

    Create a new file `dht12.py` and [copy/paste](../solutions/06-serial/dht12.py) the class for DHT12 sensor.
 Save a copy of this file to the MicroPython device.
-Create a new script file, read values from DHT12 sensor, and display them in Thonny`s Shell and OLED display.
+Create a new script file `04-i2c_sensor_oled.py`, use the following code, read values from DHT12 sensor, and display them in Thonny`s Shell and OLED display.

    ```python
    from machine import I2C